-The bending of light (or diffraction) was observed and described as early as around 1660 by the Italian mathematics teacher Francesco Maria Grimaldi.
-In a darkened room, he let sunlight fall on a small opening and placed various objects in the path of the resulting light to study their shadows.
-In doing so, he discovered that the shadows were blurred and that they were also bordered by coloured stripes.
+The bending of light (or diffraction) was first observed and described around 1660 by the Italian mathematics teacher Francesco Maria Grimaldi.
+In a darkened room, he allowed sunlight to fall through a small opening and placed various objects in the path of the resulting light to study their shadows.
+He discovered that the shadows were blurred and that they were also bordered by coloured stripes.

-The basic assumption of ray optics, that light propagates in a straight line according to the law of straight line propagation, is only valid to a limited extent.
-In fact, the propagation of light, like that of any wave (e.g., the propagation of sound waves), is affected by its wave properties.
-We can see this precisely in obstacles that are comparable to its wavelength.
-In this case, light is bent at the obstacle – so-called diffraction.
-This is manifested by the light spreading partly into the space behind the obstacle where it should never spread according to ray optics, i.e. the light spreads also into the geometric shadow region.
-The boundary between light and shadow is then not sharp and a so-called bending (also diffraction) pattern is formed on the shadow behind the obstacle.
+The basic assumption of ray optics, that light travels in a straight line according to the law of straight-line propagation, is only valid to a limited extent.
+In fact, the propagation of light, like that of any other wave (e.g. the propagation of sound waves), is affected by its wave properties.
+We can see this very clearly with obstacles that are comparable to its wavelength.
+In this case, the light is bent at the obstacle – this is called diffraction.
+This is manifested by the fact that the light partially spreads into the space behind the obstacle, where it should never spread according to ray optics, i.e. the light also spreads into the geometric shadow area.
+The boundary between light and shadow is then not sharp and a so-called bending (also called diffraction) pattern is formed on the shadow behind the obstacle.

-Bending phenomena are generally categorized into two basic types:
+Bending phenomena are generally classified into two basic types:

-If the source (and the detector screen) is at infinity, then the waves coming from the source are plane and the phase of the oscillations is the same at all points of the obstacle (assuming the waves are incident perpendicular to the obstacle).
+If the source (and the detector screen) are at infinity, then the waves coming from the source are plane and the phase of the oscillations is the same at all points of the obstacle (assuming the waves are incident perpendicular to the obstacle).
 The condition of an infinitely distant source (or shield) is achieved in practice by using lenses placed in front of and behind the obstacle.
-In this case, the phenomena are Fraunhofer phenomena.
-Fraunhofer placed a bending obstacle close to the lens used to image a point or slit light source and studied bending phenomena in the geometric image plane.
-By decomposing light using an optical lattice, he laid the foundations of lattice spectroscopy.
+In this case, we are dealing with Fraunhofer phenomena.
+Fraunhofer placed a bending obstacle near the lens used to image a point or slit light source and studied the bending phenomena in the geometric image plane.
+By decomposing light using an optical lattice, he laid the foundation for lattice spectroscopy.

 We will continue to study only Fraunhofer diffraction.

-Suppose that a plane light wave of wavelength λ is incident on a slit of width a.
-Each point of the slit becomes, according to Huygens' principle, a source of elementary waves, which propagate from it in elementary wavelets and into the space behind the obstacle.
-Light is then incident on each point on the screen from each point of the slit.
+Suppose a plane light wave of wavelength λ is incident on a slit of width a.
+According to Huygens' principle, each point of the slit becomes a source of elementary waves, which propagate from it in elementary wavelets into the space behind the obstacle.
+Light is then incident from every point of the slit on every point of the screen.
 Since the slit has been illuminated by a plane monochromatic wave, these elementary waves can be considered coherent and a bending pattern is formed on the screen (see Figure 1).

-The plane wave is incident on the slit where the wave bending occurs.
-At the detection screen, the beam waves have different phases depending on the path they have travelled to that location.
+The plane wave hits the slit where the wave bending occurs.
+At the detection screen, the beam waves have different phases depending on the path they traveled to get there.
 The mutual stacking of these coherent wave beams produces the diffraction pattern mentioned above.

 We now derive the condition for the appearance of interference minima of the diffraction pattern on the slit.
 A plane wave of wavelength λ is incident perpendicularly on a slit of width a.
-Rays from the whole slit space are incident on the given spot.
+Rays from the whole slit space are incident on the given point.
 For the sake of clarity, only the rays coming from the edges of the slit (points A and B) are shown in the figure.
-The intensity of light at point P (distant y from the axis of the slit) is shown by the red curve.
-The situation is illustrated in Figure 2
+The intensity of the light at point P (distance y from the slit axis) is shown by the red curve.
+The situation is shown in Figure 2.

-The difference in trajectory between the wave propagating from point A (the uppermost point of the slit) and the wave propagating from point B (the lower edge of the slit) is Δℓ (indicated in Figure 2; see Note 1).
-Thus, the difference in trajectory between the wave propagating from the centre of the slit S and the wave propagating from point A is Δℓ/2 due to the similarity of the triangles.
-Due to the axisymmetry of the bundle of rays pointing from the whole slit surface to point P (the axis in the figure is shown in black), for every ray propagating from any point between A and S, a ray propagating from the points between B and S can be found that is path-delayed by Δℓ/2.
+The difference in trajectory between the wave propagating from point A (the top of the slit) and the wave propagating from point B (the bottom of the slit) is Δℓ (shown in Figure 2; see Note 1).
+Thus, the difference in trajectory between the wave propagating from the center of the slit S and the wave propagating from point A is Δℓ/2 due to the similarity of the triangles.
+Due to the axisymmetry of the ray bundle pointing from the entire slit surface to point P (the axis is shown in black in the figure), for every ray propagating from any point between A and S, there is a ray propagating from the points between B and S that is delayed by Δℓ/2.
 The interference minimum condition states that all waves will cancel each other out if this path difference Δℓ/2 is equal to an odd multiple of half waves.
-If we modify this condition for the entire path difference Δℓ it must therefore be equal to an even multiple of half waves (twice the odd multiple is an even number).
+If we modify this condition for the entire path difference Δℓ, then it must be equal to an even multiple of half waves (twice the odd multiple is an even number).

 Note 1:

-We can also see from figure 2 that the path difference of waves Δℓ can be expressed from the right triangle ABD, whose hypotenuse is the width of the slit a, the path difference Δℓ is the subtended opposite to the angle α.
+We can also see from Figure 2 that the path difference of the waves Δℓ can be expressed from the right triangle ABD, whose hypotenuse is the width of the slita, the path difference Δℓ being the subtended opposite of the angle α.

 We know from wave optics (or from the reasoning derived above) that the path difference for the minimum condition must be equal to twice the odd multiples of half the wavelength.